Treatment for Anxiety in Dubai

 The process of diagnosing an anxiety disorder begins with a thorough evaluation of the patient’s medical history, known as an anamnesis.
 The anamnesis gathers crucial information about the onset, nature, and severity of the anxiety symptoms.
 However, before a definitive diagnosis of an anxiety disorder can be made, the psychiatrist must rule out any underlying physical causes.
 These could include conditions affecting the lungs, cardiovascular system, or central nervous system.
 Additionally, the presence of other concurrent mental health problems must be assessed.

-A comprehensive diagnostic approach involves a physical examination, laboratory tests, and an Electrocardiogram (ECG) to detect physical illnesses.
-Depending on the patient’s medical history, specific symptoms, or preexisting conditions, further investigative tests such as lung function tests, electroencephalogram (EEG), or Magnetic Resonance Imaging (MRI) may be recommended.
+A comprehensive diagnostic approach involves a physical examination, laboratory tests, and an electrocardiogram (ECG) to detect physical illnesses.
+Depending on the patient’s medical history, specific symptoms, or preexisting conditions, further investigative tests such as lung function tests, electroencephalograms (EEG), or Magnetic Resonance Imaging (MRI) may be recommended.

 • Persists for at least six months, occurring on most days within that period